4paradigm/OpenMLDB/docs/en/reference/sql/dql/LIMIT_CLAUSE.md

 # Limit Clause

 The Limit clause is used to limit the number of results.
-OpenMLDB currently only supports one parameter to limit the maximum number of rows of returned data.
+Limit accept a non-negative integral followed as limit count, 0 produce empty set.

 ## Syntax